AdobeDocs/campaign-standard.en/help/automating/using/workflow_cross_channel_retargeting.md

 You can send an email to my customers and then an sms to those who didn't open the mail.

-1. In a Campaign, create a workflow.
+1. In a campaign, create a workflow.

 ## Creating a query activity{#creating-a-query-activity}